rust-lang/miri/doc/tracing.md

     - "frame": what is the current stack frame in the interpreted program
     - "step": what statement/terminator in the MIR of the interpreted program is being executed

 Spans are represented as colored boxes in the timeline, while instantaneous events are represented by tiny arrows.
-Events were there even before any tracing was added, because they are the same events that would get logged if logging was enabled.
+(Events exist because rustc and Miri also use the `tracing` crate for debug logging, and those logs turn into events in the trace.)

 ![](./img/perfetto_timeline.png)